Tairovik/personal-site/content/pages/blog/working-from-home.md

 Only talking to our users does not automatically yield useful insights, and very often it can actually lead us in the wrong direction.
 Users don’t purposely lie to us, but *things people say* are different from *things people actually do*.

-It takes the designer skills to make them reveal their actual needs and behaviors.
+It takes the designer's skills to make them reveal their actual needs and behaviors.
 Without them, the user research becomes useless at best and misleading at worst.

 #### Make the problem clear

 If done right, User Research is the strongest foundation for everything that follows.
-Having a deep and reliable understanding of our users and their problems can empower a team and lead it towards the right direction like no other thing.
+Having a deep and reliable understanding of our users and their problems can empower a team and lead it in the right direction like no other thing.

 Decisions become easy because we no longer have to guess.
-With this knowledge, we are able to create products orders-of-magnitude better, and save ourselves great amounts of time by avoiding rework.
+With this knowledge, we are able to create products orders of magnitude better and save ourselves great amounts of time by avoiding rework.

 # So, how do we conduct the proper user research?